 The Group constantly monitors the liquidity mismatch arising in the normal course of the business.
-Periodic stress tests are carried out on liquidity position to assess the ability of the Group to meet its liquidity mismatch particularly in view of the impact of Covid.
+Periodic stress tests are carried out on liquidity position to assess the ability of the Group to meet its liquidity mismatch.
 The stress testing also incorporates judgement based behavioural approach for various sources of funding and estimated inflows from disposal of assets.